iifl-logo

 7. DOMESTIC MARKET AND EXPORTS

 The Company is one of the leading and established Company in tin packaging industry in India.
 The Company is doing aggressive marketing efforts and focusing on quality and uninterrupted supply throughout the year to dairies and food processing industries.
-The company has entered into paint sector as well.
+The company is also entered into paint sector as well.

 Further, the Company has also its presence in export market in Middle East countries.
-The Directors are positive of the future growth in international market.
+The Directors are confident about the companys future growth in the international market.
+With rising global demand and continued focus on exports, the company is well-placed to strengthen its presence and explore new opportunities overseas.

 Total Foreign Exchange Earned.
 Product exports Rs.
-227.67 lakhs
+525.84 Lakhs

 Total Foreign Exchange Used.
-Import of tinplate (main raw material), Stores & Spares, Capital Goods etc. Rs.
-961.16 lakhs
+Import of raw material, Stores & Spares, Capital Goods etc. Rs.
+2,278.03 Lakhs

 8. FINANCIAL AND ACCOUNT STATEMENTS